 Survivor

 Throw Back Thursday **Pink Floyd, The Allman Brothers and American Indians** A Strong Message of Survival

 The Pink Floyd video brings thoughts, dreams and surviving to mind.
 I fly in my dreams and have for as long as I can remember.
 Watching the guy get the courage to fly is like our internal struggle to survive.
 Survivors continue to battle the struggle, the difference is they have learned to fly.
-The… Continue reading Throw Back Thursday **Pink Floyd, The Allman Brothers and American Indians** A Strong Message of Survival
+The other message not lost on me is the American Indian appearing, building his confidence to fly.
+I am Cherokee and would have liked to fight their battles.
+Everyone has a story.
+If you are lacking confidence to jump the last hurdle, you’re in good company.
+Survivors dedicate themselves to helping you fly.

+Survivor